DarkJaslo/Domains/README.md

 __Fair fights__: they happen when both units are in strike range (eg. completely adjacent, or in diagonal but each one in owned squares).
 The attacker does not matter: a random number between 0 and the current energy of both units is generated for each one, and the unit that rolls the highest wins.
 This behaviour is very random, but gives an edge to the unit with higher energy.
 Also, the winning unit loses a random number of energy points in range [0,e/2], where e is the energy the losing unit had.
 Of course, this doesn't make its energy go below 0.

 __Unfair fights (or kills)__: they happen when the attacking unit strikes a unit that cannot counterattack because it doesn't have enough range.
-In this case, the striking unit always wins
+In this case, the striking unit always wins.
 </p>
  <h3> Respawns </h3>
 <p>